 If you have recently purchased the property, the Assessor may request sale information to determine if it is an indication of typical market conditions (comparable).
 This may include asking: What the use of the property was at the time of sale?
 Was it serviced?
 Was it purchased from a family member or an inheritance?
 Was there any personal property (e.g. appliances) included?
 Have there been any changes to the property since the sale?
 Information related to properties that have sold is analyzed and then utilized to ensure that assessments are comparable to typical market values as indicated by recent sales.

 How does the MD of Taber Calculate my Property Assessment?

 Non‑Regulated (Market Value) Property

 In Alberta, Non-Regulated properties are valued according to the Market Value standard set out in the MGA and Regulations.
-In appraisal and assessment theory there are three when valuing real property.
+In appraisal and assessment theory there are three “approaches to valuation” when valuing real property.
 The MD of Taber Assessor primarily utilizes the Cost Approach and the Sales Comparison Approach in evaluating properties for assessment.